The Complete Guide to Singapore Expat Health Insurance

 You can even request quotes directly from these sites.

-Alternatively, you can use our expat health comparison page to compare the plan yourself and get quotes directly from our partnered agents.
+Alternatively, you can use our expat health insurance comparison page to compare the plan yourself and get quotes directly from our partnered agents.

 Company Reputation

-Something else to bear in mind when finding the right plan, is ensuring your proposed policy provider can actually deliver when it comes down to it.
+Something else to bear in mind when finding the right plan is ensuring your proposed policy provider can actually deliver when it comes down to it.
 No one wants to be caught short in an emergency trying to establish what hospital you can or can’t be admitted to.

-Look for a plan that has a large network of international hospitals and health care providers available and 24/7 access to an emergency hotline plan.
-Cigna Global Plan gives you access to over 1 million hospitals, doctors, and health care facilities, while the GeoBlue Xplorer health plan also calls on a new generation of medical assistance services, with access to a suite of online and mobile tools to identify, access, and even pay for quality healthcare globally.
+For example, Cigna Global Plan gives you access to over 1 million hospitals, doctors, and health care facilities, while the GeoBlue Xplorer health plan also calls on a new generation of medical assistance services, with access to a suite of online and mobile tools to identify, access, and even pay for quality healthcare globally.

 How much does health insurance cost?

-Premiums will vary, it will depend on your age, your country of origin, your health at the time, the coverage area you choose, whether you are including any riders and so on.
-Policies are designed to give you a menu of options that you can tailor make to suit your budget.
+Premiums will vary, it will depend on your age, your country of origin, your health at the time, the coverage area you choose, whether you are including any riders, and so on.
+Policies are designed to give you a menu of options that you can tailor to suit your budget.

 Application Process

 Once you decide on your preferred policy you will need to put in your application.
-You will normally be required to submit supporting documents such as a health assessment from a doctor or other health care provider.
-Your application will then be reviewed and underwritten and your premium determined.
+You will normally be required to submit supporting documents, such as a health assessment from a doctor or other health care provider.
+Your application will then be reviewed and underwritten, and your premium determined.

 After your application has been approved, depending on the insurance policy, you should be offered the same terms on each annual renewal, although be aware that premiums will increase with age.